-Each trust may have a pre-funding period, during which CNH Capital America may from time to time sell additional receivables to us, and we will in turn sell them to the trust.
+If so provided in the accompanying prospectus supplement, the trust may have a pre-funding period, during which CNH Capital America may from time to time sell additional receivables to us, and we will in turn sell them to the trust.
 If there is such a pre-funding period, a portion of the proceeds from issuance of the related securities will be deposited in a pre-funding account and used to pay the purchase price for these additional receivables and make any required related deposits in the trust bank accounts, all as described further in the related prospectus supplement.
 Among other things, the related prospectus supplement will disclose: